vijay-shankaranand/tp/docs/UserGuide.md

 Format: `delete_task td/TASK_DESCRIPTION ev/EVENT_NAME`

-* Task Description and Event Name should not have more than one whitespace in-between each word.
 * Deletes the task specified by the `TASK_DESCRIPTION` from the event specified by the `EVENT_NAME` of JobFestGo.
+* Task description and event name should not have more than one whitespace in-between each word.
 * Both the `TASK_DESCRIPTION` and the `EVENT_NAME` are case-insensitive.
  e.g. `delete_task td/Book Venue ev/NUS Career Fair 2023` and `delete_task td/book venue ev/nus Career FAIR 2023`
  will perform the same operation.